ravitwri/ravitwri/README.md

 ## Hi there 👋

-I'm Ravi, an aspiring data analyst passionate about turning data into actionable insights.
+I'm Ravi, a data analyst based in India.

 I'm currently learning and building my skills from scratch.
-Every day, I'm diving deeper into data, and if a question pops into my head about a dataset, chances are I'll explore it, analyze it, and share what I find.
+If a question pops into my head about a dataset, chances are I'll explore it, analyze it, and share what I find.

-My main tech stack right now:
+My main tech stack is Python, SQL, Excel and PowerBI
-- Python (pandas, numpy, matplotlib, seaborn)
-- SQL
-- Excel / Google Sheets
-- PowrBI

-I've got a few learning projects pinned (and more in progress), but my favorites so far are [mention 1-2 if you have, e.g., "my sales data dashboard" or "exploratory analysis on movie datasets"].
-I'm always adding new ones as I learn.

 I've built a handful of public repos so far, but privately?
 Way more experiments and notebooks.
 Goal: 50+ projects by next year!